anoooop36/GVN/README.md

 "Link to Hello" Contains Detection pass which can be run on LLVM intermediate Form.

-Link to Code contais sample cpp programs and spec file on which Detection can be performed using Pass given in "Link to Hello"
+Link to Code contains sample cpp programs and spec file on which Detection can be performed using Pass given in "Link to Hello"